Ethiopian historiography: Biographical literature

 Various biographies of Ethiopian emperors have been compiled in the modern era.
 In 1975 the Oxford-educated historian Zewde Gebre-Sellassie (1926–2008) published a biography on the Emperor Yohannes II (r.
 1699–1769), with whom he was distantly related.
 In 1973 and 1974, the Emperor Haile Selassie (r.
 1930–1974) published his autobiography My Life and Ethiopia's Progress; in 1976 it was translated from Amharic into English and annotated by Edward Ullendorff in an Oxford University Press publication.
 Hanna Rubinkowska maintains that Emperor Selassie was an active proponent of "historiographic manipulation", especially when it came to concealing historical materials that seemingly contested or contradicted dynastic propaganda and official history.
-For instance, he removed certain chronicles and historical works from the public eye and placed them in his private library, such as aleqa Gabra Igziabiher Elyas' (1892–1969) biographical chronicle covering the reigns of Selassie's predecessors Iyasu V (r.
+For instance, he removed certain chronicles and historical works from the public eye and placed them in his private library, such as aleqa Gabra Igziabiher Elyas' (1892–1969) biographical chronicle covering the reigns of Selassie's predecessors Lij Iyasu (r.
 1913–1916), a late convert to Islam, and the Empress Zewditu (r.
 1916–1930).
 The latter work was edited, translated into English and republished by Rudolf K. Molvaer in 1994.